Nazi Germany: Role of women and family

 Women were a cornerstone of Nazi social policy.
 The Nazis opposed the feminist movement, claiming that it was the creation of Jewish intellectuals, instead advocating a patriarchal society in which the German woman would recognise that her "world is her husband, her family, her children, and her home".
 Feminist groups were shut down or incorporated into the National Socialist Women's League, which coordinated groups throughout the country to promote motherhood and household activities.
 Courses were offered on childrearing, sewing, and cooking.
 Prominent feminists, including Anita Augspurg, Lida Gustava Heymann, and Helene Stöcker, felt forced to live in exile.
 The League published the NS-Frauen-Warte, the only Nazi-approved women's magazine in Nazi Germany; despite some propaganda aspects, it was predominantly an ordinary woman's magazine.

-Women were encouraged to leave the workforce, and the creation of large families by racially suitable women was promoted through a propaganda campaign.
+Women were encouraged to leave the workforce, and the creation of large families by racially suitable women was promoted through propaganda campaigns.
 Women received a bronze award—known as the Ehrenkreuz der Deutschen Mutter (Cross of Honour of the German Mother)—for giving birth to four children, silver for six, and gold for eight or more.
 Large families received subsidies to help with expenses.
 Though the measures led to increases in the birth rate, the number of families having four or more children declined by five per cent between 1935 and 1940.
 Removing women from the workforce did not have the intended effect of freeing up jobs for men, as women were for the most part employed as domestic servants, weavers, or in the food and drink industries—jobs that were not of interest to men.
 Nazi philosophy prevented large numbers of women from being hired to work in munitions factories in the build-up to the war, so foreign labourers were brought in.
 After the war started, slave labourers were extensively used.
 In January 1943, Hitler signed a decree requiring all women under the age of fifty to report for work assignments to help the war effort.
 Thereafter women were funnelled into agricultural and industrial jobs, and by September 1944 14.9 million women were working in munitions production.

 Nazi leaders endorsed the idea that rational and theoretical work was alien to a woman's nature, and as such discouraged women from seeking higher education.
-A law passed in April 1933 limited the number of females admitted to university to ten per cent of the number of male attendees.
+A law passed in April 1933 limited the number of women admitted to university to ten per cent of the number of men.
 This resulted in female enrolment in secondary schools dropping from 437,000 in 1926 to 205,000 in 1937.
 The number of women enrolled in post-secondary schools dropped from 128,000 in 1933 to 51,000 in 1938.
 However, with the requirement that men be enlisted into the armed forces during the war, women comprised half of the enrolment in the post-secondary system by 1944.